-© 2020 by Saint Nicholas Serbian Orthodox Church.
-All rights reserved
+© 2024 Saint Nicholas Serbian Orthodox Church.
+All rights reserved.

 Our parish is blessed with many wonderful organizations.
 If you are interested in joining any of these organizations, please feel free to contact the church secretary for more information.